 Epilepsy affects over 3 million Americans.
 Despite all available therapies, many people live with persistent epileptic seizures, and deal with complications from the side effects of treatment.
-At Mehr, Fairbanks & Peterson, we are dedicated to obtaining epilepsy disability benefits for clients across the U.S. who have this particular condition and other medical conditions that cause serious seizure disability.
+At Mehr Fairbanks Trial Lawyers, we are dedicated to obtaining epilepsy disability benefits for clients across the U.S. who have this particular condition and other medical conditions that cause serious seizure disability.

 We understand that proving epilepsy to be a disabling condition can be highly problematic.
 We act with great determination to do all that is required in order for our clients to win epilepsy disability benefits under long term disability insurance policies.